tieje/holbertonschool-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 Project for learning about sqlalchemy

+IF YOU DON'T KNOW THE PASSWORD TO THE ROOT USER FOR YOUR SSH INSTANCE, follow these instructions.
+After sshing into your instance:

+service mysql stop

+sudo mysqld_safe --skip-grant-tables --skip-syslog --skip-networking

+This terminal will lock up so open another terminal and ssh from there.

+mysql -u root

+UPDATE mysql.user SET authentication_string=PASSWORD('password') WHERE User='root';
+FLUSH PRIVILEGES;

+exit

+service mysql stop

+service mysql start

+mysql -u root -p

+BELOW IS HOW TO BUILD YOUR OWN INSTANCE IN DOCKER ON A LINUX DESKTOP.

 docker run --privileged --name=fullmetal holbertonschool/ubuntu-1404-python3:latest

 Open a second terminal and run this to get into the container